girlpaws/fenrir/README.md

+## Why fork

+All revolt API libraries kinda suck.
+This one seemed the least sucky and most maintainable.

+## Todo
+- Rebrand it prolly
+- Cleanup and update all structs
+- Check events
+- Check all other infra for changes

+## Standard Readme:

 ## Support server

 We have a Revolt server dedicated to this project, where you can discuss the project, suggest features, or highlight issues.
 [**Join our community.**](https://rvlt.gg/R55WJBjx)